Anemone Black & White

 Cutting /Vase Life:

-With a vase life of up to 10 days, anemones make a supreme cut flower.
+With a vase life of up to 10 days, Anemones make a supreme cut flower.

-Place flowers straight into buckets of clean clear water.
 We rest our stems in a cool dark location for at least a few hours in water, preferably overnight, This is called conditioning.

 These corms have been bred for the professional cut flower industry.
 F1 hybrid hand pollinated, you may occasionally receive the odd ‘rogue’ a colour outside your selection.
+I always love a surprise!
+A chance to try a new type!
+That’s often how varieties make it into my shop, Ranunculus Chamallow, our top selling colour was first introduced to me in a packet of ‘White’ Ranunculus.